bradfordjohnson/bradfordjohnson/README.md

 ## About Me:
 - I am passionate about data, from cleaning up and analyzing a dataset, to the storytelling element of communicating data insights.
 - My background is in sociology, and I shifted into data analytics in early 2022.
-- I taught myself R
+- Self-taught R data analyst
--
+- Currently Enrolled in Thinkful's data analytics bootcamp

+## Tools

 I like to stay busy on GitHub by updating it with my latest work and projects.